kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 After you get the Arch Linux boot screen, choose "Boot Arch Linux x86_64"

 To install Arch Linux you need to have Internet connection.
 It's recommended to use the Ethernet, but Wi-Fi connection is also possible, if your wireless adapter is supported.
-Below I will explain, how to connect to the Internet via Ethernet and Wi-Fi.
+Below I will explain how to connect to the Internet via Ethernet and Wi-Fi.

-List your network adapters
+List all your wired and wireless network adapters

 	ip link

 ****************************************
 WIRELESS (Wi-Fi) ONLY

-Find out the name of the wireless adapter:

-	ip link

-In my case it's called "wlo1".
-Turn it on:

-	ip link set wlo1 up

-Check it's name again:

-	iw dev

-Check it's status:

-	iw dev wlo1 link

-Check it's properties:

-	iw dev wlo1 station dump

-Scan availible Wi-Fi networks:

-	iw dev wlo1 scan | less

-Now choose a Wi-Fi network you want to connect to.
-Remember it's SSID and security type.
-Find out the password to the chosen wireless network.
-Now we will check, if we are able to connect to the chosen network.
-In my case the security type of my Wi-Fi was WPA2, thus I will use "wpa_passphrase" utility:

-	wpa_passphrase SSID_of_the_network "network password"

-We should get a response, in which we can see a PSK key.
-If we see the PSK key in the message, we can connect to chosen Wi-Fi network:

-	wpa_supplicant -B -i wlo1 -c <(wpa_passphrase SSID_of_the_network "network password")

-We should get a message "Successfully initialized wpa_supplicant".

-Now we can proceed to the step of obtaining IP address via DHCP.
+Connect to a Wi-Fi network

+    wifi-menu

+Choose the network, confirm profile name and enter password.

+The Wi-Fi adapter is turned on automatically by the command and the IP address is obtained automatically as well via DHCP.

 ****************************************